 I am a poet, photographer, traveler, music lover, nature enthusiast, and National Parks advocate.
 I received my MFA in Creative Writing from the University of Southern Maine, Stonecoast in 2009.
-Currently I am writing the story of my husband’s and my life adventure becoming Interpretive Rangers at Mount Rushmore National Memorial.
+Currently I am the Writer and Marketing Specialist for LOLA, an awesome non-profit arts organization in northern Wisconsin.
+I am also writing the story of my husband’s and my life adventure becoming Interpretive Rangers at Mount Rushmore National Memorial.
 Prior to becoming a Park Ranger, I was the Lifestyle Editor at the Vilas County News-Review.
 Before that, I spent almost two years as a Wilderness Field Instructor with a wilderness immersion therapy and education program in Northern Wisconsin.
 I am also a certified Wilderness First Responder.

 Before I went to work in the woods, I taught Expository Composition and Persuasive Writing at a small liberal arts college.
 Prior to that, I served as a Wisconsin AmeriCorps Youth Advocate and Outreach Worker at a runaway and homeless prevention program encouraging the social development and expression of at-risk youth through art, writing, and hands-on outreach experiences.